Category Archives: Wales Coast Path

 The entrance to the Cafe at the Tonfanau refugee camp, when the camp was in ruins.
 The bright, lively scene is very much at odds with the drab surroundings, and gives a sense of how hard it must have been to relocate to such a bleak place.
 Source: 28 Days website.

-Fortunately, by the spring of 1973, all had been re-homed elsewhere in the UK.
+Fortunately, by the spring of 1973, all had been re-homed, hopefully in much better conditions, elsewhere in the UK.

 Demolition of the site

 I have been unable to find when the site was finally demolished, or why some buildings were left in tact.
 It was probably done between the late 1980s and early 90s.
-Apart from the bare handful of surviving buildings, it was a pretty thorough job.
+Apart from a bare handful of surviving buildings that survived the demolition, it was a pretty thorough job.
+What does survive gives a very good idea of both how ephemeral these buildings were intended to be, but also how enduring they proved to be before they were intentionally removed.

-Part of the site is used by Tonfanau Road Racing for motorcycle racing on a 1-mile track during the summer, run by Crewe and South Cheshire Motor Club.
+Part of the site is used, at the time of writing, by Tonfanau Road Racing for motorcycle racing on a 1-mile track during the summer, run by Crewe and South Cheshire Motor Club.
 A 2010 proposal to use the land for a new prison never came to fruition.
-Most of the land has been returned to agricultural use and sheep now roam freely over most of it.
+Most of the land has been returned to farm use and sheep now roam freely over most of it.

 Below are a couple more of my photographs of what’s left of the site today.
 For many more from all periods, see the substantial collection contributed by many volunteers on the All Arms Junior Leaders Regiment website.